kdbarajas/cosmology-thesis/markdowns/background.md

 ## Doppler Effect

 Suppose you are standing on the sidewalk and along the road a parked ambulance turns on its siren.
 As the ambulance siren blares, it approaches you and you notice that the pitch of the siren seems to have increased such that it sounds higher than it did previously.
-Then, as the ambulance passes and recedes behind you, another change occurs but now the pitch seems to have decreased such that it sounds much deeper than before.
+Then, as the ambulance passes and recedes behind you another change occurs, but now the pitch seems to have decreased such that it sounds much deeper than before.
 This is a classic example of the phenomenon known as the _Doppler effect_ where a stationary observer experiences a change in frequency due to a moving wave source.
 More precisely, the Doppler effect produces an observed shift in the original wave emitted such that an approaching wave source (i.e. the ambulance moving towards the observer) will seemingly appear to have an increase in frequency, meanwhile a receding wave source (i.e. the ambulance moving away from the observer) will appear to have a decrease in frequency.
 However, it is important to keep in mind that while a shift is observed, in actuality there are no changes to the emitted wave or the wave source itself.
 The relationship for the _Doppler shifted_ frequency observed is given by the expression:
 $$
 f_\text{obs} = f_\text{0} \left (\frac{v_\text{wave} + v_\text{receiver}}{v_\text{wave} + v_\text{source}}  \right )
 $$